andyzeng/3dmatch-toolbox/README.md

 	./download-weights.sh # 3dmatch-weights-snapshot-137000.marvin
 	```

 0. Load the two example 3D point clouds, compute their TDF voxel grid volumes, and compute random surface keypoints and their 3DMatch descriptors (saved to binary files on disk).
 Warning: this demo only reads 3D point clouds saved in a simple binary format.
-If you want would like to run 3DMatch on your own point cloud format, please modify demo.cu accordingly.
+If you would like to run the 3DMatch demo code on your own point cloud format, please modify demo.cu accordingly.

 	```shell
 	# Generate fragment-1.desc.3dmatch.bin and fragment-1.keypts.bin